concourse/bosh-io-stemcell-resource/README.md

 ### `check`: Check for new versions of the stemcell.

-Detects new versions of the stemcell that have been published to bosh.io.
+Detects new versions of the stemcell that have been published to [bosh.io](https://bosh.io).
+If no version is specified, `check` returns the latest version, otherwise `check` returns all versions from the version specified on.

 ### `in`: Fetch a version of the stemcell.